 Here’s how that part works.

 You do your typical goal setting exercise.
 Write down the kind of life you want to have one year, five years, 10 years from now.
 However long you want to imagine into the future to build the life you’re dreaming about.

 Now, take these goals and create a mental picture of what your life is like as Future You.
 Make it your virtual reality!
 Make it feel real!

 Your imagination knows how to do this.
 When you’re asleep your dreams feel real.
 Practice using your imagination just as strongly to create Future You and the house you live in, the cars you drive, the life you’re living!

 Remember, your imagination is just as powerful as your memory.
 Use your imagination to turn your list of goals into a story about Future You that is just as real as your memories of your past.

 You can find great information and resources to transform your life.
 You’ll find millions of hits if you Google “self-improvement.”

 But there may come a time when you find having a coach will give you the turbo-boost you need to start building the road to your big dreams and goals.

 When you’re ready, I’m here to help.
-Click the button below now!
-Schedule a free consultation.
+Shoot me a quick message to schedule a free 20 minute discovery call.